 Suppose image and appearance are everything for your business.
 In that case, renting a virtual business address in a prime location is a vastly more affordable way of showing off rather than spending millions renting an office in a fancy location that you probably will never use.
 Despite the so-called Brexit chill, property in central London remains eye-wateringly expensive.

 Customers can also look up your address on Google Maps Street View and check out your business address for themselves because you have a virtual street address.
-A PO box might just show up with a post office, and if you use your own home personal address, all potential customers are going to see is your house and a row of others like it, which doesn’t tell them much.
+A PO box might show up with a post office, and if you use your own home personal address, all potential customers will see is your house and a row of others like it, which doesn’t tell them much.

 If you’ve decided to pack up your physical office and move to the online world, then you’ve probably told most people who matter—like your trusted clients and your family - where they can find you.
 But what if you’ve missed someone?

 Knowing you’ve missed out on a really good business opportunity when you open your post six months later must be painful.